Kiveo/Kiveo.github.io/_posts/2019-01-05-destructure.markdown

 12 // expected output: [30,40,50]
 ~~~

 Alright, so what's going on here?
 We know that the expression on line 1 is basically an array assignment of the values a(10) and b(20).
 Simple enough.
 The example goes on to print the values of a and b t the console.
 Ok, still simple.
 Then, we see what appears to be another array with an added on '...rest' variable.
 Those 3 variables are then assigned the values of 10, 20, 30, 40, and 50.
 Wait.
 How are three variables being assigned to 5 values?
-Good Question.
+If you already know, then well done.
+For any who might not: that "..." is the array/object spread operator.
+On that note, much of destructuring is about array and/or objects, so you'll be seeing a lot of the spread operator.
+You'll probably be using a lot of it too, if not already.
+[Spread Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

+Ok, back to the initial example.
+We took an array of values, using a spread operator, and implicitly assigned multiple values to the third variable "rest".
+We assigned values and destructured at the same time.
+Yea, try not to think to hard about destructuring assignment, heh.
+I recommend just seeing it as an extension of the spread operator.

 ~ Coffee and Code on ~